The Washington Spirit now has a woman in charge. For its players, that means a lot.

 Kang, founder of a health information technology company, joined the ownership group in 2020 and last year began questioning Baldwin’s leadership.

-Since Kang became involved, Huster added, “she has been really interested in the players’ voice and how we are doing.”
+Since Kang became involved, Huster added, “She has been really interested in the players’ voice and how we are doing.”

 “That is something that’s extremely important in the landscape of women’s soccer at the moment,” she said.